5 Easy Tips for Beginner Bloggers

 Think of each blog post as an overall advertisement for what you do.
 Picture each blog post being the only thing a person will ever see about you and your business.
 Use each blog post to market yourself, and give readers plenty of opportunity to see what it is you’re all about.
 Make sure you have a snazzy blog side bar.
 Within the post itself, you may want to include a gallery to 3 other posts and call it “hot topics”, “popular content”, or “you might also like”.
 Perhaps a newsletter signup, all of your social media links, and possibly a small photo or mini bio.
 You could even throw in a small paragraph at the end of your post letting readers know about a relevant upcoming class, product, or service.

 *BONUS TIP* Even the most beautifully crafted blog post will disappear if it is attached to a shitty website.
 Before you post your first blog - make sure you have set up the foundation of a polished and professional website to display your writing and showcase your business.
 Check out: 6 Common Website Mistakes that Make me Cringe

-Are you inspired, intrigued, and overwhelmed by this post?
+Are you inspired, intrigued, and maybe even overwhelmed by this post?
 Join us in Reality Rehab - we'll help you on your way to becoming a successful entrepreneur living a life of freedom.